wowu/docker-rollout/README.md

 docker rollout web
 ```

-### True zero-downtime deployment with request draining
+### Draining old containers

 If you want to make sure that no requests are lost during deployment, you can use the following setup to implement request draining.
-It requires adding a healthcheck to your container that will be made failing on purpose when performing rollout to the make proxy (Traefik or nginx-proxy) stop sending requests to the old container before it's removed.
+It requires adding a healthcheck to your container that will be failing on purpose when performing rollout to make the proxy (Traefik or nginx-proxy) stop sending requests to the old container before it's removed.

 1. Add additional healthcheck to your container.
 The check should fail when `/tmp/drain` file is present.